 Best Basement Carpeting: What to Avoid?

 The use of Nylon carpets in basements should avoid.
 Natural fiber carpets are one of the most undesirable options for basement flooring.
-In addition to not breathing as synthetic textiles do, they also retain water.
+In addition to not breathing like synthetic textiles, they retain water.
 They tend to become wrecked as a result quickly.

 Also, you should avoid carpets with loop piles since water will be more challenging to remove from tight loops.